Upcoming event

 Digital infrastructure is changing quickly, and events like DCW play an important role in bringing the industry together.
 RED attends to engage with industry peers, share experience in large-scale, low-carbon infrastructure design, and stay closely connected to the technologies and strategies shaping the sector.

-As European Data Centres face increasing capacity demands alongside stricter environmental and regulatory pressures, the conversations taking place at DCW London are more relevant than ever.
+As European data centres face increasing capacity demands alongside stricter environmental and regulatory pressures, the conversations taking place at DCW London are more relevant than ever.
 They inform how we design, how we plan, and how we support clients navigating complex technical and regulatory landscapes.

 Just as importantly, DCW is an opportunity to connect with the people leading these projects - understanding their real-world constraints, exchanging practical insights, and exploring how RED’s expertise can support the next generation of resilient, low-carbon digital infrastructure.

-"Are You Ready for Rubin?
-Designing Data Centres for the Next Generation of AI Chips"
+Are You Ready for Rubin?
+Designing Data Centres for the Next Generation of AI Chips

-"Solving Complex Power Challenges: Designing Resilient, Futureproof Energy Systems for Modern Data Centres"
+Solving Complex Power Challenges: Designing Resilient, Futureproof Energy Systems for Modern Data Centres

-About RED
+About RED Engineering Design

-RED Engineering Design is a global engineering consultancy specialising in mission-critical Data Centre infrastructure.
+RED Engineering Design is a global engineering consultancy specialising in mission-critical data centre infrastructure.
 Since 2004, we've been designing facilities that are scalable, resilient, and energy-efficient - supporting clients in delivering AI-ready, low-carbon digital infrastructure.

 For more than 20 years, we’ve partnered with hyperscalers, colocation providers, and major developers across Europe, the Middle East, and APAC, designing infrastructure that performs reliably while supporting long-term net zero goals.